rdamodharan/tamil-stemmer/README.md

 ---

-# Building snowball with Tamil support (GNU/Linux)
+# Building snowball with Tamil support in GNU/Linux

+## From SVN

 Snowball library can be built with tamil support using the patch in this repository.
 The patch was taken against snowball svn @ revision 577.